-Will the ‘Being a Man’ Festival Break the Taboo of Masculine Self-Examination?
+Will the UK's ‘Being a Man’ Festival Break the Taboo of Masculine Self-Examination?

 'Men's Issues' seem like such a luxury problem.
-The Southbank Centre's 'Being a Man' Festival is looking to change that.
+London's Southbank Centre's 'Being a Man' Festival is looking to change that.

 You could be forgiven if your first reaction upon hearing about the Southbank Centre's second annual 'Being A Man' festival – an entire weekend of talks, discussions, performances and debates aimed squarely at getting blokes to reflect on the challenges they face in 2015 – is to throw your laptop into the nearest skip and pray for an asteroid to wipe out 50% of the population.
 A festival for men to talk about men stuff.
 The very concept of it sounds like something that should never have been allowed to snowball into reality.
 It's reminiscent of an ill-fated idea punted in the dying moments of an Apprentice brainstorm, or worse, the sort of thing Danny Wallace might write a book about.